hiyaryan/web-developer-bootcamp/00-yelpcamp/README.md

 - [Section 59: Deploying](#section-59-deploying)

 ## Section 39: Campgrounds CRUD
 This section performs the initial setup of the YelpCamp app.
-This includes
+This includes,
 - Setting up a new npm package
 - Requiring initial packages
 - Establishing the Express server connection